mukkelian/Ether/README.md

 # 3. About structure.vasp file

-'structure.vasp' is a structure file used in performing the Density Functional Theory (DFT) by VASP ( https://www.vasp.at/ ).
+'structure.vasp' is an input structure file used to perform the Density Functional Theory (DFT) calculation using VASP program ( https://www.vasp.at/ ).
 For the making structure file use VESTA tool (https://jp-minerals.org/vesta/en/download.html) and export it into the file name 'structure.vasp'.
-  # Don't forget to export the file into cartesian coordinates only
+  # Please always export the file into cartesian coordinates.

 Contact me if somebody face problem in understanding the input files.